-Intercultural communication is a fascinating area of study within group or organizational communication, and essential to your success.
+Intercultural communication is a fascinating area of study within business communication, and it is essential to your success.
 One idea to keep in mind as we examine this topic is the importance of considering multiple points of view.
 If you tend to dismiss ideas or views that are "unalike culturally," you will find it challenging to learn about diverse cultures.
 If you cannot learn, how can you grow and be successful?